 Let’s talk about how to be effective detecting intruders.
 Or what we at Sandfly Security simply call:

 Getting in the fight.

 However, the one thing we do believe in is this: Getting in the fight.
 Getting in the fight means discussing tactics used by intruders and releasing tools to help secure your systems against attack.
 The end goal is to get adversaries to change and re-tool their tactics because they no longer work.
-We want to force them into the light so they can be seen.
+Re-tooling is expensive and, as they say, imposes cost on your adversaries.

 Are You Effective?

 As anyone in the security space will tell you, it’s very hard to get adequate budget for security often because it’s difficult to prove your value.
 Good security means attackers are detected and stopped.
 If you stop them, then they can’t do harm.
 However if you stop them that also means you can’t show what would have happened if they had achieved their goals.
 Security teams and products are in the unenviable position of trying to prove a negative.

 Can you prove Santa Claus does not exist?

 Can you prove that if we don’t deploy good security it would cost us more in lost revenue?